israeljsf95/HARVARD_COURSE_PH526x/README.md

 # HARVARD_COURSE_PH526x
-Python Homework Notebooks with my solution to problems of the weeks.\n Every notebook was being with the content that was given during the respective week.
+Python Homework Notebooks with my solution to problems of the weeks.
+Every notebook was being with the content that was given during the respective week.